On the non-periodic stable Auslander--Reiten Heller component for the Kronecker algebra over a complete discrete valuation ring: Preliminaries

-\begin{theorem} Let $(\Delta,v)$ be a valued quiver without loops and multiple arrows, and we assume that the underlying undirected graph $\overline{\Delta}$ is connected.
-Then the following hold. \begin{enumerate}[(1)] \item Suppose that $(\Delta,v)$ admits a subadditive function.
-Then the underlying undirected graph $\overline{\Delta}$ is either a Dynkin diagram or an Euclidean diagram. \item If $(\Delta,v)$ admits a subadditive function which is not additive, then $\overline{\Delta}$ is either a finite Dynkin diagram or $A_{\infty}$. \item $(\Delta,v)$ admits an unbounded subadditive function if and only if $\overline{\Delta}$ is $A_{\infty}$. \end{enumerate} \end{theorem}
+then the following statements hold. \begin{enumerate}[(1)] \item The underlying undirected graph $\overline{\Delta}$ is either a finite or infinite Dynkin diagram or a Euclidean diagram. \item If the inequality is strict for some $x\in\Delta_0$, then $\overline{\Delta}$ is either a finite Dynkin diagram or $A_{\infty}$. \item If the equality holds for all $x\in\Delta_0$, then $\overline{\Delta}$ is either an infinite Dynkin diagram or a Euclidean diagram. \item If $f$ is unbounded, then $\overline{\Delta}$ is $A_{\infty}$. \end{enumerate} \end{theorem}